 If you’ve decided to contact a local AmeriSpec home inspector or your purchasers have asked that a home inspection be performed, as a homeowner, there are a few simple steps you can take to prepare prior to the inspection date.

-Whether you call your local inspector, search the web or send us an email, familiarizing yourself with what a home inspection is and isn’t can help make you feel comfortable with and ready for inspection day.
+Whether you call your local inspector, search the web or contact us, familiarizing yourself with what a home inspection is and isn’t can help make you feel comfortable with and ready for inspection day.
 Home inspections are visible, non-intrusive reviews of a home or property.
 We check all major systems, but never put holes in walls, ceilings or floors.
 We will always be courteous and conscientious, remembering that the term “home” carries meaning.

 Because inspectors can’t examine things they can’t see, clearing clutter and making areas accessible can be extremely helpful.
 You can expect home inspectors to ask to see the attic and basement.
 To avoid visibility limitations tidy up and remove unnecessary storage items for the duration of the inspection.